Article Badge Image

 Access to experts

-Even with a robo-advisor handling your investments, sometimes you want the chance to talk to a real person to get an expert opinion about your financial situation.
+Even with a robo-advisor handling your investments, sometimes you want to talk to a natural person to get an expert opinion about your financial situation.

 You may be planning to buy a house or put together a retirement plan.
 Whatever it is, a robo-advisor can’t answer questions about your unique situation.

-All it can do is invest your money for you through a preset program or formula.
+All it can do is invest your money through a preset program or formula.

 Many robo-advisory companies offer a team of financial experts (usually certified financial professionals) who can help you talk about your financial goals so that you can determine your priorities.